 Why Use A Framework?

-Frameworks are widely used by developers to reuse the code for similar types of HTTP operations and to define structure to an application with predefined functionalities.
-Frameworks make the life of a programmer easier as these frameworks design the project in such a manner that any other programmer who knows the framework can take over the application forward easily.
-Although there is an option of using libraries, people prefer to use frameworks as it is more idiomatic, reliable and it’s easy to extend the functionalities using the tools provided by the frameworks.
+Frameworks are widely used by developers to reuse the code for similar types of HTTP operations and to define the structure of an application with predefined functionalities.
+Frameworks make the life of a programmer easier as these frameworks design the project in such a manner that any other programmer who knows the framework can easily take over the application.
+Although there is an option of using libraries, people prefer to use frameworks as it is more idiomatic, and reliable and it’s easy to extend the functionalities using the tools provided by the frameworks.
 Using a library can be as challenging as performing any specific operation one has to learn the functionalities to perform that operation.
-There is no particular flow in libraries but in the framework, there is a basic flow to and then programmers are in better control of application.
+There is no particular flow in libraries but in the framework, there is a basic flow and then programmers are in better control of the application.